Throughout life, we all encounter many viruses and bacteria.

 - avoid close contact with sick cats

-- even if you don't have a cat, wear gloves when gardening in case the soil is contaminated with faeces
+- even if you do not have a cat, wear gloves if gardening in case the soil is contaminated with faeces

 - wash your hands and gloves after gardening